 My son made a handprint heart on his.
 Place a blob of paint in the palm of the hand and then rub both hands together until they are completely covered.
 Press down on the paper on an angle and having the handprints overlap so that a V-shape forms at the bottom.
 The other kids made just a handprint.

-Next, print this cute poem.
+Next, print this Valentines Recipe (cute poem).
 I based it off the ones you may have seen floating around the web, but I wanted something short and sweet.
-Here’s what I came up with:
+Here's what I came up with:

 4 small kisses